MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 + (R only) [Microsoft R Open](#mro) provides the base R distribution for the R feature in SQL Server

-+ You should have a tool for running T-SQL commands.
++ Select a tool for running T-SQL commands.
 A query editor is necessary for post-install configuration and validation.
 We recommend [Azure Data Studio](https://docs.microsoft.com/sql/azure-data-studio/download?view=sql-server-2017#get-azure-data-studio-for-linux), a free download that runs on Linux.

 <a name="mro"></a>